aliiqbal24/Self-Navigating-Spaceship/README.md

 # Self-Navigating-Spaceship
-*resume project- I built a Self Navigating Spaceship Simulation in JavaScript by building a neural network from scratch, also this project uses NO LIBRARIES, just some really cool math and physics
+I built a Self Navigating Spaceship Simulation in JavaScript by building a neural network from scratch, also this project uses NO LIBRARIES, just some really cool math and physics

 A quick Demo can be found Here: https://drive.google.com/file/d/1cYqugIbMLVMGOod2L6vpqbE_cz-J4OCu/view?usp=sharing Also If you want to run it on your own, simply downlod the folder and run the index html file on a live server